LavaCandy1/Basic-Student-Management-API/README.md

    pip install -r requirements.txt

-3. Run the FastAPI app using Uvicorn: uvicorn <filename>:testApp --reload
+3. Run the FastAPI app using Uvicorn: uvicorn [filename}:testApp --reload
-   Replace <filename> with the name of the Python file containing the FastAPI code.
+   Replace {filename} with the name of the Python file containing the FastAPI code.

 4. Navigate to http://127.0.0.1:8000 to access the API.